boost-mw-poc/brettwooldridge_hikaricp/README.md

 | ``com.zaxxer.hikari.legacy.supportUserPassDataSourceOverride`` | When this property is set ``true``, HikariCP will support the legacy behavior of overriding the ``getUsername()/getPassword()`` methods on *HikariDataSource*.
 Preferred method is overriding ``getCredentials()``.             |
 | ``com.zaxxer.hikari.useWeakReferences``       | When this property is set ``true`` it will force HikariCP to use ``WeakReference`` objects in the ``ConcurrentBag`` internal collection ThreadLocals and prevent the use of our ``FastList`` class, all to avoid TomCat warnings during redeploy. |

-Seriously, either don't use these properties or take on full responsibility for the consequences.
+Either don't use these properties or take on full responsibility for the consequences.

 ### :rocket: Initialization